 We suggest arriving in something simple and comfortable, and depending on the length of your stay, a few options for dinner.
 If it’s a colder time of year, you may also want a warm coat or jacket for if you decide you’d like to take a walk around our beautiful grounds or enjoy any of our recreational activities.

 Although you’ll usually try to limit how many pairs of shoes you take on most holidays, you’ll need even less when you come for a girly weekend at Champneys.
-Upon your arrival, you’ll be greeted with complimentary robe hire and flip-flops to keep, which means you’ll have all the footwear you need for your time between spa treatments.
+Upon your arrival, you’ll be greeted with a fluffy robe to wear during your visit and Champneys flip flops to keep, which means you’ll have all the footwear you need for your time between spa treatments.

 Obviously for dinner, feel free to dress up and pop on a pair of heels if the mood takes you.
 After all, this weekend is all about treating yourself.
 We’d also say you can never go amiss with a lovely pair of slippers to wear as you head to bed at the end of the day.